permaweb/ao/connect/README.md

 #### `monitor`

-When using cron messages, ao users need a way to start injesting the messages, using this monitor method, ao users can initiate the subscription service for cron messages.
+When using cron messages, ao users need a way to start injecting the messages, using this monitor method, ao users can initiate the subscription service for cron messages.